When the Technics SL-1200 direct drive turntable hit the market in 1972, there was nothing else like it. This turntable

-Rumble is commendably low, though not the lowest available.
-You can do better with say a Kenwood KD-600 will be even a little quieter, but you might pay more for one too.
-Beyond that, decks get even quieter, like say the Technics SP-10.
+Rumble is commendably low, a Kenwood KD-600 will be even a little quieter, but you might pay more for one too.
+Beyond that, decks get quieter still, like say the Technics SP-10.
 Isolation from external noise and vibration is excellent with the SL-1200 though, as you would expect of a deck designed to be used inside a nightclub.
-This thing has rubber feet and a heavy, rubber-damped chassis, to soak up vibration before it is picked up in the groove.
+This thing has rubber feet and a heavy, rubber-damped chassis, to soak up vibration before it hits the needle.

 Imaging is solid and stable, but not quite as holographic as the best players.
 This is mostly attributable to the tonearm.
 The Technics arm is good, the bearings nice and smooth with usually only a little free-play.
 Ultimately though, this arm is what lets the deck down.
 The tonearm can be changed and a new arm mount fitted, worth considering.

 One thing to do in terms of upgrades is play around with cartridges.
 SL-1200s often come with cheap Stanton DJ-style carts that are just awful.
-I like to fit Ortofon 2M Red or Blue moving magnet cartridges to these decks and they suit the low mass arm very well.
+I often fit Ortofon 2M Red or Blue moving magnet cartridges to these decks, and they suit the low mass arm very well.